Asiago Pressato DOP

-Asiago Pressato or Asiago Fresco is a cheese produced from fresh whole milk of the cows grazing in the low lying areas of the Asiago plateau in the mountains of Veneto in northern Italy.
-To make Asiago Pressato, the cheesemaker heats the milk and mixes it with rennet to form curds.
-They are then loosely pressed into a cheesecloth and allowed to mature for about 40 days.
-The main difference between Pressato and d'Allevo is the use of whole and skimmed milk and the aging process.
+Asiago Pressato DOP (Asiago Fresco DOP Mitica®) is a cheese produced from pasteurized cow's milk in the provinces of Vicenza, Trento, Padova and Treviso, Italy.
+To make Asiago Pressato, the milk is heated and mixed with rennet to form curds.
+They it is loosely pressed into a cheesecloth and allowed to mature for 30-40 days.
+The main difference between Pressato and d'Allevo is the use of milk and the ageing process.
 Nearly 75% of the Asiago cheeses produced are Pressato.

-Asiago Pressato is a semi-soft cheese with quiet large but irregular shaped holes.
-It has a thin and elastic crust with soft, buttery, white-yellowish paste.
-It tastes sweet, buttery, delicate and tangy and has a slightly, salty aftertaste.
+Asiago Pressato is a semi-soft cheese with medium-sized holes.
+It has a thin and elastic crust with a soft, buttery, white-yellowish paste.
+It tastes sweet, buttery, delicate and tangy.
 The taste is reminiscent of cream and fresh milk.
-Pressato cheese goes well with sandwiches and salads as it be easily cut, cubed, sliced or melted.
+The cheese goes well with sandwiches and salads as it is easily cut, cubed, sliced or melted.